 No

-After the model is trained, click Deploy in the upper-right corner to deploy the model as an online service.
+After the training is complete, click Deploy in the upper-right corner to deploy the model as an online service.

-In the left-side navigation pane, choose AI Asset Management > Models to view the trained model.
-For more information, see Register and manage models.
+In the left-side menu bar, choose AI Asset Management > Models to view the trained models.
+For more information about model operations, see Register and Manage Models.

 python -m pip install alipai --upgrade